Erbenos/pcp-statsd-c/README.md

 Pair with key _tagX_ will have value of _2_.

 You may use these labels to map specific values to some PCP instances.
-PCP labels are also assigned to these PCP instances. ragelPair are ordered by key in resulting instance name and label descriptor.
+PCP labels are also assigned to these PCP instances.
+Pairs are ordered by key in resulting instance name and label descriptor.

 Single label: